 Best Intermediate Pro Scooter – Big Kids

 FEATURES: Concave deck, versatile fork with 110mm wheels

 An ungraded version of the Fuzion X-5, the Z250 has larger wheels that roll faster and smoother.
-Its wider deck and higher, wider handlebars will be a much better fit for older riders.
+Its wider deck and higher, wider handlebars make it a much better “big kid scooter”.
 Its graphics are also a bit more fancy, which can make all the difference for your tween.